tsv-stacks/forest-runner/README.md

 - [x] Find alternate way to add svg icons and use js to update dynamically
 - [x] 'i' button with controls
 - [x] increase difficulty as score increases
+- [x] Stop all hit detection and collision detection when player is dead

 ## Future Features